 SSI LinkedIn for Sales Teams: What Managers Should Track

-If you lead a sales team, the SSI LinkedIn score is a useful coaching tool — but only when looked at in aggregate and over time.
+If you lead a sales team, the SSI LinkedIn score is a useful coaching tool, but only when you look at it in aggregate and over time.

 What to monitor:

 - Trend over time: Is each rep’s score improving?
-Stagnation usually means they have stopped investing in their LinkedIn presence.
+Stagnation usually means they’ve stopped investing in their LinkedIn presence.

-- Weakest pillar per rep: Some reps are great at profile optimisation but terrible at engaging with content.
+- Weakest pillar per rep: Some reps are strong on profile optimisation but weak on engaging with content.
 Others connect broadly but build shallow relationships.
 The pillar breakdown tells you where to coach.

 - Correlation with pipeline: Track whether reps with higher SSI scores are generating more inbound LinkedIn conversations or faster InMail response rates.
-This justifies the investment in training.
+That’s the number that justifies training time.

-According to a Forrester report on B2B buying behaviour, 68% of B2B buyers prefer to research independently before engaging a sales rep. A strong LinkedIn presence ensures you are visible during that research phase, not invisible.
+According to a Forrester report on B2B buying behaviour, 68% of B2B buyers prefer to research independently before engaging a sales rep. A strong LinkedIn presence makes you visible during that research phase rather than invisible.

 Tools That Help You Improve Your SSI LinkedIn Score

-A few tools deserve a mention for specific SSI pillars:
+A few tools worth mentioning for specific SSI pillars:

-- Waalaxy — Automates LinkedIn connection sequences while keeping personalisation.
-Improves “Build Relationships” at scale.
+- Waalaxy: automates LinkedIn connection sequences while keeping personalisation.
+Useful for “Build Relationships” at scale.

 Key Takeaways

-But the SSI alone is not enough.
-The salespeople who win are those who combine a strong LinkedIn presence with intelligent targeting — using intent signals to know exactly who to approach and when.
+But the SSI alone won’t close the gap.
+The salespeople who win combine a strong LinkedIn presence with intelligent targeting, using intent signals to know exactly who to approach and when.
+A score of 78 pointed at the wrong companies at the wrong moment is noise.
+A score of 55 pointed at a company that just appointed a new CRO and opened five sales roles this month is a meeting.

 Check your SSI score today at linkedin.com/sales/ssi.
-Identify your lowest pillar.
-Build a 30-day plan to improve it.
-Then layer in intent signal data to ensure all that LinkedIn effort is directed at accounts that are actually ready to buy.
+Find your lowest pillar and build a 30-day plan around it.
+Then layer in intent signal data to make sure all that LinkedIn activity is directed at accounts that are actually in a buying context.

-For more on building a signal-driven prospecting system, explore our guide on combining weak signals to qualify high-growth SMBs and our complete guide to digital B2B prospecting.
+For more on building a signal-driven prospecting approach, see our guide on combining weak signals to qualify high-growth SMBs and our complete guide to digital B2B prospecting.